- Home

 Contact Cameron Lee, Project Manager, at Cameron.Lee@GreshamOregon.gov or 503-618-2525.

-Walking paths are coming to Columbia View Park soon.
-Transportation staff secured two grants worth over $1.3 million through ODOT’s Community Paths Program to develop the walking paths.
+A multi-use path is coming to Columbia View Park soon.
+Transportation staff secured two grants worth over $1.3 million through ODOT’s Community Paths Program to develop the multi-use path.

 Contact Tina.Osterink@GreshamOregon.gov.